 The first thing anyone learns about boiling eggs is to put cold water in the pot with the eggs to prevent them from cracking and leaking.
 This golden rule does not hold here as timing is absolutely crucial in having the yolk runny and white solid.
-Not to worry, there are a few tricks to that.
+Not to worry, there is a trick to that.

 - Next heat a pot of water, adding a T of vinegar.
 Make sure you have sufficient water to cover the eggs.

 - Using a drawing pin, punch a small hole at the base (the wider end) of the each egg.
 This will serve to relieve stress on the shell and prevent cracking since you are putting the eggs directly into boiling water.

 - After the eggs have cooled sufficiently, and it is best to leave them in the fridge for a while, tap them over their entire surface to fully crack the shells.
 As the eggs are cold, the egg itself should have shrunk enough to detach itself from the shell membrane and this will help you to avoid damaging the eggs’ surface as you peel them.

 - Mix 4T soya sauce, 2T Chinese Cooking Wine and 1t of sugar in the smallest container you have that can house the eggs without stacking them.
 Top off with water, stir and place the eggs in, making sure they are fully submerged.
 Cover with clear film and refrigerate for a few hours, or overnight if possible.
 After the eggs are stained, they will retain some taste from the marinade.

 - Near the time of dining, slice each egg into two, and place a few drops of the marinade onto the yolk to impart some taste to them.

 - While you are letting the eggs warm to room temperature, peel and slice three cloves of garlic as finely as you can and pan fry them in a dash of oil till they are golden.